 - Once mixed and the desired thickness, take it off the heat and pour over the served meat.

-I hope you love this roast as much as we do.
-If you’re not having guests, and you have left overs, it is delicious cold in all sorts of different recipes.
-It is perfect for either Fast Oxidisers or Slow oxidisers on a Nutritional Balancing program.
+Finally, I hope you love this tender lamb shoulder roast recipe as much as we do.
+As an added bonus, if you’re not having guests, and you have left overs, it is delicious cold in all sorts of different recipes.
+Further more, it is perfect for either Fast Oxidisers or Slow oxidisers on a Nutritional Balancing program.

 Enjoy!